Kiyro/SLMC-Kill-Tracking-System-FOSS/README.md

 # SLMC-Kill-Tracking-System-FOSS

-hey bros dont you think its kind of gay how everyone's asshole puckers the second you're in a sim? tired of all the secrets and other shit that led to the SLMC's current stagnation?
+hey bros dont you think its kind of gay (i am incredibly gay its my word i can say it) how everyone's asshole puckers the second you're in a sim? tired of all the secrets and other shit that led to the SLMC's current stagnation?

 neat bro, me too. let's kiss.